egonw/blog/_posts/2007-01-11-why-do-i-blog.markdown

 scientists often cite and discuss literature, which nicely leads to scientific blog aggregators like [Postgenomic.com](http://postgenomic.com/) and [Chemical blogspace <i class="fa-solid fa-archive fa-xs"></i>](http://web.archive.org/web/20070115091132/http://wiki.cubic.uni-koeln.de/cb/), which summarize the scientific literature being discussed in the blogosphere.
-The latter even [recently started to blog about molecules being discussed](http://chem-bla-ics.blogspot.com/2007/01/chemical-blogspace-is-getting-more.html).
+The latter even [recently started to blog about molecules being discussed <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/01/04/chemical-blogspace-is-getting-more.html).
 There are even blogs which specialize on discussing literature, such as [the blog by Rajarshi, Gary and David](http://cheminfoclub.blogspot.com/).

 ## Why do I not use a nickname?